openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_YOLACT.md

 To get performance gain by offloading to the OpenVINO application of mean/scale values and RGB->BGR conversion, use the following options of the Model Optimizer (MO):

-* If the backbone of the model is Resnet50-FPN or Resnet101-FPN, use the following MO command-line:
+* If the backbone of the model is Resnet50-FPN or Resnet101-FPN, use the following MO command line:
 ```sh
 mo \
     --input_model /path/to/yolact.onnx \